Cheroo58/AirBnB_clone/one/README.md

-# The AirBnB Clone project
+# The AirBnB Clone Project
 ![AirBnB Logo](https://www.pngitem.com/pimgs/m/132-1322125_transparent-background-airbnb-logo-hd-png-download.png)

 ## Project Description
-This is the first part of the AirBnB clone project where I worked on the backend of the project whiles interfacing it with a console application with the help of the cmd module in python.
+This is the first part of the AirBnB clone project where we worked on the backend of the project whiles interfacing it with a console application with the help of the cmd module in python.

 Data (python objects) generated are stored in a json file and can be accessed with the help of the json module in python